segmentio/segment-docs/src/connections/sources/visual-tagger.md

 ![Test Your Event](images/vt-docs-6.gif)

-If you’re having trouble validating your events, check out our [Troubleshooting Tips](#troubleshooting-your-events).
+If you’re having trouble validating your events, check out our [Troubleshooting Tips](#troubleshooting-visual-tagger-events).

-## Step 4: Publish your event(s)
+## Step 4: Publish the event(s)

 When you've finished setting up and testing your events, click **Publish**.

 Events can take up to 10 minutes appear on your website.
 Once they are live, events begin sending to Segment when people visit your website and interact with the elements that you created events for.
 The data from these events appears in the Website Source's Debugger.

-## Step 5: Test your event to confirm that it works
+## Step 5: Test the event to confirm that it works

 After you publish your event and wait for ~10 minutes, do a last test to make sure your tags are working expected and that you see your data landing in your Segment Debugger.